-Dr Gundi Muller-Grotjan**

 Dr Smart specialises in urological consultations, urological investigations such as flexible cystoscopy, TRUS prostate biopsies, urodynamics, and appropriate day case surgery including minor scrotal surgery and a range of cystoscopic procedures.
 Please phone reception to make an appointment to see Dr Smart.

 Connect Hearing ensures the very best treatment and care for people dealing with hearing problems by focusing on preventing hearing loss or restoring hearing abilities.
 Connect Hearing provides hearing testing & assessments, industrial noise assessments, hearing aids, listening devices, ear protection, fitting and repairing hearing aids.
-Please phone reception to make an appointment to see Connect Hearing.
+Please phone 02 4472 2077 to make an appointment to see Connect Hearing.